This post may contain affiliate links. Please read our disclosure policy.

 - Roast until the squash is fork tender and golden.

-Tips for cooking acorn squash in oven
+Tips for making the best roasted acorn squash

 - Be mindful of the thickness of the slices.
 The thinner they are, the faster they will roast in the oven.
 However, be careful not to slice them too thin, or they may become too soft and difficult to pick up with a fork.